 Navigate to Stores -> Configuration and find the Hello Retail module configuration page.

-Here you will be able to enable/disable the module as a whole but also to manage individual feature settings.
-As an absolute minimum for using the hello Retail module you need to have the Module enabled and also find and insert your hello retail ID (found in your Hello Retail dashboard).
+Here you will be able to enable/disable the module as a whole but also manage individual feature settings.
+As an absolute minimum for using the Hello Retail module, you need to have the Module enabled and also find and insert your Hello Retail ID (found in your Hello Retail dashboard).

 Category Pages Content Feature:

-For Category Pages Content, you can use either general setting that can be set in the module configuration file; this option includes:
+For Category Pages Content, you can use either General Settings (see figure above) that can be set in the module configuration file.
+This option includes:

-- Enabling/disabling backend rendering mode.
-Notice that caching shall be disabled on category pages if the content is supposed to be personalised, which affects your page loading speed.*
+- Enabled cache buster for category pages.
+This setting disables cache when the backend rendering mode is selected.
+In case the frontend rendering mode is selected, the setting is unavailable.
+Notice that caching shall be disabled on category pages if the content is supposed to be personalised, which affects your page loading speed.

-- Setting the default behaviour of the pages feature on your category pages.
-By default, the Pages content can either be enabled or disabled.
+- Default category setting.
+Setting the default behaviour of the Pages feature on your category pages.
+By default, the Pages content can either be enabled or disabled:

-- Setting it to enabled makes it easy to apply pages content to all categories (you can exclude from their category-specific Pages settings).
+- setting it to Enabled makes it easy to apply Pages content to all categories (you can exclude it from the category-specific Pages settings);

 or Category Specific Settings:

 There are also category-specific settings you can define in each category.
-These setting are contained within the settings tab, called "Hello Retail Category Pages Content".
+These settings are contained within the settings tab, called "Hello Retail Category Pages Content".
+The option includes:

-- Setting a unique Pages key.
+- Specific Hello Retail Pages Key.
+Setting a unique Pages key.
 You can use this to load content with a different Pages configuration than the one from the default.
-Leave the field empty to use the key form the abovementioned default configuration.
+Leave the field empty to use the key from the General Setting mentioned above as the default configuration.